2BRobust -- Mitigating TCP BBR Performance Degradation in Virtual Machines under CPU Contention: Related Work

 More recently, Elmenhorst and Aschenbruck~\cite{elmenhorst2025} measured significant BBR throughput degradation in VMs under suboptimal \ac{VM} scheduling, underlining robustness disadvantages in BBR compared to Cubic.

-Realizing both the high impact, but also the limiting methodology of the previous findings, we aim to isolate the impact of \ac{SCHEDULING} on BBR state and throughput - independent of the VM platform and on a fine-grained level - and compare it to Cubic under varying path-\acp{BDP}.
-To this end, our first contribution (I) is to develop a \textit{controlled} \ac{SCHEDULING} emulation for a TCP BBR testbed, as described in the following.
+Realizing both the high impact, but also the limiting methodology of previous findings, we aim to isolate the impact of \ac{SCHEDULING} on BBR state and throughput - independent of the VM platform - and compare it to Cubic under varying path-\acp{BDP}.
+To this end, our first contribution (I) is to emulate \textit{controlled} \ac{SCHEDULING} for a TCP BBR testbed, as described in the following.